mharoot/NodeJs/tic-tac-toe/README.md

     { function setPlayerTurn() } it was easy to see that the return function was ending the code before the execution.
     2. Fix for bug #2 was using the uuid from npm.
 Specifically the v1 function where it uses a timestamp for the unique users id.
+Using the **room socket id** was not the correct approach since it changes for a connected player when another player disconnects.